xicheng105/EEG-DBNet/README.md

 # EEG-DBNet

-The training code and data processing code in this project are modified based on: https://github.com/Altaheri/EEG-ATCNet.
+main.py and preprocess.py are modified based on:

+https://github.com/Altaheri/EEG-ATCNet.